-9-year-old killed, two other children injured in possible drive-by shootings in Statesville
+8-year-old killed, two other children injured in possible drive-by shootings in Statesville

 One man told WBTV he performed CPR on a child who had been shot.

+“They need to go down, they need to get every last one of them,” she said.

-Police have said if any arrests have been made.
+Police say no arrests have been made.

 No other information was provided.